 As expected when moderating this term, we have found a number of gaps in learning.
-This includes phonics, reading, number facts and writing stamina, but there have also been two less expected, but very important areas.
+This includes phonics, reading, number facts, and writing stamina, but two less expected but significant areas have also been.

-The pressure to enable pupils to catch-up with lost learning is ever-present in teachers’ minds and it is tempting to focus on reading, writing and maths.
-However, a lack of vocabulary affects pupils’ reading comprehension and writing skills as well as their ability to access the rest of the curriculum.
+The pressure to enable pupils to catch up with lost learning is ever-present in teachers’ minds, and it is tempting to focus on reading, writing and maths.
+However, a lack of vocabulary affects pupils’ reading comprehension and writing skills and their ability to access the rest of the curriculum.

 If this reflects your experience, consider how to integrate vocabulary teaching as part of your catch-up curriculum.

 - Explicitly teach antonyms and synonyms to increase the range of vocabulary pupils know and use: As a class, try collecting synonyms, for example, tired: weary / exhausted / worn out / sapped / spent.
 Ask pupils to rank words from the least tired to the most.

 - Explore appropriate words for a given situation: Generate synonyms for your chosen word, for example old: shabby / ramshackle / elderly / bygone / ancient.
 Ask pupils to choose a synonym which would best describe a home / person / coat / archaeological find.

 - Prior to beginning a topic, teach the contextual language of a class book or a curriculum subject: When discussing topic vocabulary ask ‘What is it and what isn’t it?’, for example an acute angle: sharp but not curved, wavy or square.
 Encourage the children to record key vocabulary and refer to this in their work.

 - Teach children how to improve or vary their vocabulary choices when editing: Pairs or threes, depending on your seating arrangements in class at the moment, could underline the best three words in their work – the most appropriate, most ambitious or an alternative word used to avoid repetition – and choose two words to improve together.